DangerOnTheRanger/maniwani/doc/deploying.md

 * `SERVE_REST` - if `True`, REST endpoints will be served by Maniwani.
 Note that ideally, the REST API for your Maniwani installation is protected with HTTPS, since Maniwani uses HTTP Basic for authentication and authorization.
+* `RENDERER_HOST` - this is a required string indicating the URL of the Maniwani frontend.
+For a production deployment, this should be simply be the URL of the Express/React frontend container.
 * `DEFAULT_THEME` - this is an optional string representing the name of the theme Maniwani should use if the user has not otherwise selected a theme to use.
 If not present, the stock theme will be used.
 * `THEME_LIST` - this is an optional list of strings representing the list of installed themes available.